Are Self-driving Trucks The Future of Freight Trucking?

 First things first, it’s important to remember that autonomous vehicles in the US are judged on a four level system, and the Freightliner Inspiration (and other trucks that are sure to follow in its footsteps) are only level 3 vehicles – meaning they are never expected to function without a driver.

-They feature what the NHTSA defines as “limited self-driving automation,” and that’s just what it sounds like: in some limited situations, i.e. on a highway, in good conditions, the truck is able to drive itself.
-If you’re worried that self-driving trucks are going to start replacing real drivers anytime soon remember that these vehicles can’t even drive themselves on surface roads.
+They feature what the NHTSA defines as “limited self-driving automation,” and that’s just what it sounds like.
+In some limited situations, i.e. on a highway, in good conditions, the truck is able to drive itself.
+Despite concerns of self-driving trucks replacing human drivers, they cannot operate on surface roads yet.

-If a transition out of autonomous mode is necessary, i.e. an exit is coming up, the truck’s system alerts the driver with enough time to comfortably take control.
+When needed, the system will alert the driver to take control before reaching an exit or other necessary transition point.
 In fact, if might be better to think of the technology as a much advanced cruise control.

 Both Sides of the Issue